 A newer model.
 You visit a web portal, choose a cloud provider, enter an amount, and send USDT to a TRC20 address.
 The system matches your payment on-chain and delivers a fully funded cloud account within minutes.

-How it works: The platform creates a cloud account (AWS, GCP, Alibaba Cloud, or Tencent Cloud) and loads your balance.
+How it works: The platform creates a cloud account — AWS, GCP, prepaid Alibaba Cloud, or Tencent Cloud — and loads your balance.
 You receive full console credentials.
 Usage is deducted from your prepaid balance.

 Advantages: Price is visible before you pay.
 Payment matching is automated.
 Account delivery is automated.
 Prepaid model means no surprise bills.
 No card or bank account needed at any step.

-Costs: TRC20 network fee only, typically $1-2 per transaction.
+Costs: TRC20 network fee only, typically 1-2 USDT per transaction.

 Limitations: You receive a new account, not a top-up for an existing one.
 Migration of existing workloads is required if you're switching.

 Fighty AI is one example of this model.
-The rest of this guide uses our platform for the step-by-step walkthrough, since it's what we can explain from direct experience.
+The rest of this guide uses our platform for the step-by-step walkthrough and the "what happens after you pay" section, since it's what we can explain from direct experience.

 Quick comparison